 By Sylvia Silk

-To come to an agreement up front, establishes harmony and avoids embarrassment, resentment or bad feelings later on.
-When you are going to be involved in an exchange of time energy, skill or money, there needs to be a fair exchange established up front.
+Coming to an agreement up front establishes harmony and avoids embarrassment, resentment or bad feelings later on.
+When you are going to be involved in an exchange of time, energy, skill or money, there needs to be a fair exchange established up front.
 You must establish the value of each person’s contribution and verbally discuss how to be in fair exchange with one another.
 Take care of it up front!

 If you just dive in without full clarity, it gets messy later on.
-One will either feel they are giving too much or not getting enough in the exchange, They will view it as an unfair exchange and then, resentment will replace all the good feelings that you started out with.
+One will either feel he is giving too much or not getting enough in the exchange.
+He will view it as an unfair exchange and, then, resentment will replace all the good feelings that you started out with.

 Her unspoken reasoning: I’m offering you nominal rent so to make it a fair exchange, I want you to dog sit whenever I need you to.